itaylevy1998/Alternative-Banking-System-JAVA/README.md

 5) JavaFX -> contains all the javaFx UI compontents of the admin and regular customers apps, including all the controllers of all the screens.
 6) Server -> contains all the servlets of the server,handles every http request coming from any user (either JavaFX or POSTMAN).

-The program also has another client, using POSTMAN, where you can use all the features of the system, either as admin or regulat customer.
+The program also has another client, using POSTMAN, where you can use all the features of the system, either as admin or regular customer.
 The POSTMAN collection can be found next to the modules.